-Coming to a closure is always one of the most difficult challenges a group faces.
+Coming to a closure, also known as making decisions is always one of the most difficult challenges a group faces.

 Recently, I was leading a workshop on meetings and many participants faced the difficult issue of decision-making.
 One of the participants put it clearly:

 ‘I hate it when I’m being asked to join a meeting to give my opinion and to notice afterwards that my input was not used!
 Why was I requested to be there in the first place?’